pboling/yacs/README.md

 Notes:
 - You can still point the frontend at another API by setting VITE_API_BASE (e.g., to the public API), but by default the app assumes the local backend on port 3001.
 - WebSocket errors will surface; the client retries a limited number of times for developer visibility but does not switch to any mock WS.

+## WebSocket channels overview and boot overlay

+- scanner-filter → server listens for this subscription and responds with scanner-pairs for the requested filter (page, rankBy, chain, etc.).
+This is the primary/bootstrap stream that seeds the tables.
+You should consider it the “main” subscription.
+- scanner-pairs / scanner-append → full dataset replacement or incremental additions for a page.
+The app reducer ingests these to populate state.pages and byId.
+- subscribe-pair / unsubscribe-pair → per-row real-time tick updates (price, volume, buys/sells).
+The client gates these by viewport to reduce load.
+- subscribe-pair-stats / unsubscribe-pair-stats → per-row audit/security/migration updates.
+Also gated by viewport.
+- wpeg-prices → occasional broadcast with wrapped-native prices by chain.

+Boot/loading behavior
+- The app shows a full-screen loading overlay during startup.
+It dismisses when either the WebSocket is OPEN or both tables have initialized their pages (from REST/WS).
+This avoids a deadlock where the UI wouldn’t mount if the WS is slow/unavailable.
+- In test/automation contexts, the overlay can be bypassed via navigator.webdriver, ?e2e=1, or window.__BYPASS_BOOT__ = true.